FelipeSD/interactive-pricing-component-main/README.md

 ### Why React lib?
 React is a good library to build web applications.
-It allows you to divide the structure of your page into small generic components, so you can use them accordingly and maybe repeat them as it need with no repeated code.
+It allows you to divide the structure of your page into small generic components, so you can use them accordingly and maybe repeat them as it needs with no repeated code.
 When you make components you can separate the styling files too, and this is awesome to organize the frontend code.

 ### Difficulties I've found